freddyal0x01/get-rusty/adv_features/traits/README.md

 ## Newtype Pattern

-The _newtype pattern_ allows us to create a new type in a tuple struct.The tuple struct will have one field and be a thin wrapper around the type we want to implement a trait for.
+The orphan rule states that we’re only allowed to implement a trait on a type if either the trait or the type are local to our crate.
+It’s possible to get around this restriction using the _newtype pattern_, which involves creating a new type in a tuple struct.
+The tuple struct will have one field and be a thin wrapper around the type we want to implement a trait for.
 Then the wrapper type is local to our crate, and we can implement the trait on the wrapper.

 Example Code: Creatinmg a `Wrapper` type around `Vec<String>` to implement `Display`